abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 <img src="https://github.com/abmajith/verilog-riscV32I-machine/blob/main/RV32I_VonNeumanArch/archBasicPicture.jpg" alt="J" width="800"/>

+As in the above picture, Von-Neumann architecture has a simplified address space, the processor communicates with both memory and I/O devices through the same address and data bus.
+The address space is typically divided into regions for memory and I/O devices.
+This division allows the processor to distinguish between memory accesses and I/O operations.
+For example, addresses in a certain range might correspond to memory locations, while addresses in another range might correspond to registers of I/O devices.

-In a Von-Neumann architecture, the same address and data bus are used for reading from and writing to memory.
-This concept is known as memory-mapped I/O, where memory and I/O devices are accessed using the same address space.
-For example, if a processor is designed to have a 32-bit address bus, then it can address in the range of [0x0000 0000, 0xFFFF FFFF] in hexadecimal number, which is up to *4GB* of memory.
+If a processor is designed to have a 32-bit address bus, then it can address in the range of [0x0000 0000, 0xFFFF FFFF] in hexadecimal number, which is up to *4GB* of memory.
-This address space is typically divided into regions for memory and I/O devices.

-- Within this address space, certain ranges are reserved for memory like *RAM, ROM, Flash,*, etc., while other ranges are allocated for I/O devices like *serial ports, GPIO pins, etc*.
+- Within this address space, certain ranges are reserved for memory like *RAM, ROM, Flash,*, etc., while other ranges are allocated for I/O devices like *serial ports, GPIO registers, etc*.

 - Each memory location and I/O device is assigned a unique address within the address space.